Disentangling Popularity and Quality: An Edge Classification Approach for Fair Recommendation: Our proposed method

 \paragraph{Time complexity} We analyze time complexity of our proposed method and compare it to LightGCN, as discussed in \cite{graph-augment}.
 Time complexity of LightGCN is divided into three main components: graph (adjacency matrix) operations, graph convolution, and loss computation.
-For graph operations, LightGCN requires $O(2|E|)$ time to normalize the adjacency matrix.
+For graph operations, LightGCN requires \(O(2|E|)\) time to normalize the adjacency matrix.
 In our proposed method, we additionally compute average ratings, user/item deviations, and filter low-quality items based on their error.
-This results in a time complexity of $O(|U| + |I| + |E|)$.
-The graph convolution stage in LightGCN has a time complexity of $O(2|E|Kd)$, where $K$ is the number of layers and $d$ is the embeddings' size.
-Our method, which uses Light Graph Convolution, maintains the same time complexity $O(2|E|Kd)$, during this stage.
-Lastly, for computing the loss function, LightGCN (which employs BPR loss) has a time complexity of $O(2Bd)$, where $B$ is the batch size.
-Our method replaces BPR loss with cross-entropy and incorporates cost-sensitive learning, but its overall time complexity for this component remains $O(2Bd)$.
-As a result, the whole time complexity of our proposed method is $O(2|E|Kd + |U| + |I| +2Bd)$ = $O(|E|Kd + Bd)$, which is the same as the whole time complexity of LightGCN.
-Therefore, our fairness-aware approach does not introduce any extra overhead in terms of time complexity, keeping our model as efficient as LightGCN.
+This results in a time complexity of \(O(|U| + |I| + |E|)\).
+The graph convolution stage in LightGCN has a time complexity of \(O(2|E|Kd)\), where \(K\) is the number of layers and $d$ is the embeddings’ size.
+Our method, which uses Light Graph Convolution, maintains the same time complexity \(O(2|E|Kd)\) during this stage.
+Lastly, for computing the loss function, LightGCN (which employs BPR loss) has a time complexity of \(O(2Bd)\), where \(B\) is the batch size.
+Our method replaces BPR loss with cross-entropy and incorporates cost-sensitive learning, but its overall time complexity for this component remains \(O(2Bd)\).
+As a result, the whole time complexity of our proposed method is

+which is the same as the whole time complexity of LightGCN.
+Therefore, our fairness‑aware approach does not introduce any extra overhead in terms of time complexity, keeping our model as efficient as LightGCN.